hfchen20/foamMooring/docs/installation.md

 ./Allwmake
 ```

 - You can selectively compile part of the library.
-If there is difficulty in compiling MAP++ and map3R (quasi-static mooring code),  you could skip compiling MAP++ in `Allwmake` and remove/comment out the corresponding entries in the Make files.
+If there is difficulty in compiling MAP++ and map3R (quasi-static mooring code),  you could skip compiling MAP++ in `Allwmake` and remove the corresponding entries in the Make files.

-For `Make/files``, remove
+For `Make/files`, remove
 ```
 map3R/mapFoamInterface.C
 map3R/map3R.C
 ```

-For `Make/options``, remove
+For `Make/options`, remove
 ```
 -llapacke \
 -lmap-1.30.00 \